Microsoft Defender for Cloud Apps overview

 - Visibility: detect all cloud services; assign each a risk ranking; identify all users and third-party apps able to log in

-- Data security: identify and control sensitive information (DLP); respond to classification labels on content
+- Data security: identify and control sensitive information (DLP); respond to sensitivity labels on content

 - Threat protection: offer adaptive access control (AAC); provide user and entity behavior analysis (UEBA); mitigate malware